KeySG: Hierarchical Keyframe-Based 3D Scene Graphs: Introduction

 To this end, we present the Hierarchical KeyFrame-Based 3D Scene Graphs (\ours), a novel framework that resolves the semantic and scalability dilemma by augmenting the 3D scene graph with multi-modal contextual information, implicitly capturing the geometry, semantics, affordances, and states of objects.
 Our key idea is to sample keyframes that ensure comprehensive visual coverage of each room in the environment.
 A Vision-Language Model (VLM) then generates a detailed description for each keyframe.
 To address scalability, these descriptions are recursively summarized into concise textual overviews for rooms and, subsequently, entire floors.
 This hierarchy is queried using a multi-modal retrieval-augmented generation (RAG) pipeline, which ensures that only the most relevant information is retrieved and provided to the LLM planner, enabling efficient and accurate reasoning.

-In summary, we make the following contributions: \begin{itemize} \item We introduce \oursextended (\ours), the first 3D Scene Graph framework to model environments across five hierarchical levels of abstraction: buildings, floors, rooms, objects, and functional elements. \item We propose a new pipeline to augment 3DSGs with multi-modal context from keyframes, featuring hierarchical scene summarization, and a RAG-based retrieval mechanism that efficiently provides task-relevant context to LLMs. \item We conduct a comprehensive evaluation of \ours\ across diverse benchmarks, including open-vocabulary 3D segmentation (Replica \cite{straub2019replica}), functional element segmentation (FunGraph3D \cite{zhang2025open}), and 3D object grounding from natural language queries (Habitat Matterport \cite{habitat23semantics}, Nr3D \cite{achlioptas2020referit_3d}). \end{itemize} Our code will be made publicly available upon acceptance at: \website.
+In summary, we make the following contributions: \begin{itemize} \item We introduce \oursextended (\ours), the first 3D scene graph framework designed to hierarchically represent environments spanning from full buildings, to floors, rooms, objects, down to functional elements. \item We propose a new pipeline to augment 3DSGs with multi-modal context from keyframes, featuring hierarchical scene summarization, and a RAG-based retrieval mechanism that efficiently provides task-relevant context to LLMs. \item We conduct a comprehensive evaluation of \ours\ across diverse benchmarks, including open-vocabulary 3D segmentation (Replica \cite{straub2019replica}), functional element segmentation (FunGraph3D \cite{zhang2025open}), and 3D object grounding from natural language queries (Habitat Matterport \cite{habitat23semantics}, Nr3D \cite{achlioptas2020referit_3d}). \end{itemize}